United Nations Simulation Conference

-- Each delegate is required to prepare draft resolutions and position papers on all three topics suggested for the committees represented by the delegate.
+Each delegate is required to prepare draft resolutions and position papers on the two topics assigned for the committees represented by the delegate.

-- Draft resolutions should not exceed more than four perambulatory and eight operative clauses (Font size – 12, font type –Calibri).
+o Draft resolutions should not exceed more than four preambulatory and eight operative clauses (Font size – 12, font type –Calibri).

 - Dress Code for the UNSC will be strictly formal or the ethnic attire of the country represented.

 - Last date of submission of Draft Resolutions and Position Papers will be 15th October , 2018

 - Visa arrangements in the case of out station schools will be the responsibility of the participating school.

 UNSC topics 2018

 1. Challenges raised by the technological revolution and need for regulations